About the 470

 A strict one design class, the 470 has proved its pedigree as an Olympic class, being a high performance sailing dinghy suitable for body weights from all continents and to performing across a wide range of weather conditions.
 Across the 9 Olympic Games in which the 470 Class has been raced, more than 18 different nations have secured Olympic medals in the men’s and women’s events, demonstrating the depth of participation and talent.

 The 470 is equipped with spinnaker and trapeze, making teamwork necessary to sail it well.
 The 470 is not difficult, but to be competitive everything should be mastered to perfection.
 Tactically the boat is demanding because speed differences are small and fleets are usually big.
-To be competitive, everything should be mastered to perfection and the 470 is often quoted as the most challenging, dynamic and thrilling to sail of the boats at the Olympics.
+The 470 is often quoted as the most challenging, dynamic and thrilling to sail of the boats at the Olympics.

-In 1969 the class was awarded ISAF International Status and it has been an Olympic class since first featuring at the Montreal Olympics in 1976.
+In 1969 the class was awarded International Status by the International Yacht Racing Union (now World Sailing) and it has been an Olympic class since first featuring at the Montreal Olympics in 1976.
 In 1988 the first Olympic women's sailing event was sailed in the 470, as the first step in increasing the number of women competing at the Olympic Games.

 The boat can be sailed competitively in a wind range of wind and sea conditions.

 |Designer:||André Cornu (FRA)|

 |Total Sail Area:||12.7m2|